grpc-ecosystem/grpc-gateway/docs/index.md

 ## License

-grpc-gateway is licensed under the BSD 3-Clause License.
+gRPC-Gateway is licensed under the BSD 3-Clause License.
 See [LICENSE.txt](https://github.com/grpc-ecosystem/grpc-gateway/blob/master/LICENSE.txt) for more details.

-#### Thank you to the contributors of gRPC-Gateway!
+### Thank you to the contributors of gRPC-Gateway

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}